defame-demogroup/c64_plasmatoy/README.md

 # c64_plasmatoy

-This is a release version of the 1.0 Plasmatoy
+This is a release version of the 1.0 Plasmatoy released at Syntax 2018 https://csdb.dk/release/?id=171349

 Use function keys to change effects